 My door opens.
 And closes without a sound.
 The Creeper’s presence fills the room.
 The residual smell of camel cigarettes.
 The faint aroma of Blue Stratos aftershave.

 I hate looking at him.

-I hold my breath to punish those damn heightened senses.
+I hold my breath to punish those damn heightened senses for meticulously journaling the entire event.
 Why can’t they be numb like the rest of me?

 ‘Close your eyes,’ he hums into my ear.

 They’re already closed but I force them tighter, lids aching, eyelashes flickering, squeezing like I never want to open them again.